Roller skiing: Competition

-The European Rollerski Federation was established around 1985, and the first European Championships were organized in the Netherlands in 1988.
+The European Rollerski Federation was established around 1985, and the first European Rollerski Championships were organized in the Netherlands in 1988.

 The growth of the roller ski sport attracted the notice of the International Ski Federation, or FIS (Federation Internationale de Ski).
 In 1992, the FIS recognized roller skiing as a sport distinct from cross-country skiing.

 The first World Games were held in The Hague in 1993, and the first World Cup roller ski races later in the same year.
 In 1998, in Prague, the FIS granted roller skiing an official FIS World Championships.
 On 30 August- 3 September 2000, these competitions took place in the Netherlands.

 Races have a variety of formats with different terrain.
 Formats include relays, sprints, team races, individual races and pursuit races.
 Terrain varies from relatively flat to hilly.
 On flat courses the speed can be as fast as 50 kilometres per hour (30 miles per hour).
 Average speed on flat tracks in World Cup races can easily be 30 kilometres per hour (20 miles per hour).
 As in regular cross-country skiing, the skiers compete in classic and freestyle.
 Helmets and protective eyeglasses in competitions are mandatory.